AwalaApp/codelabs/codelabs/nodejs-pong.md

 ```

 Negative
-: If you're already using GCP, it's important not to skip the command above.
-If you don't run it, you'll end up modifying one of your existing projects.
+: It's important not to skip the command above if you're already using GCP.
+Otherwise, you'll end up modifying one of your existing projects.

 ### Deploy the app template